 The trees above are cones, which you can buy at craft stores.
 Glue scrapbook paper or fabric onto them.
-A collection looks especially pretty when placed together.
+A collection of them looks especially pretty when gathered together.

-These trees are quite elegant and drape beautifully.
+These trees are quite elegant and the felt drapes beautifully.
 Placed on a mantel or windowsill or table, they make quite a statement.

-This tree is much bigger, but small enough to fit on a table or buffet.
-The addition of the basket gives this scene texture and interest.
+This tabletop tree is much bigger than the previous ones, but small enough to fit on a table or buffet.

-This little tree could be placed on a buffet or gift table.
-You could make several or a whole grouping and place them throughout your holiday party setting.
+This little red tree could be placed on a buffet or table.
+You could make several or a whole grouping of them.

-This one, placed in a galvanized container, is super cute with what appears to be vintage and handmade ornaments.
-The cute paper wreath on top is truly the icing on the cake here.
+This tree, placed in a galvanized container, has what appears to be vintage as well as handmade ornaments.
+The cute paper wreath on top is truly the icing on the cake of this project.